 - Students may appeal their suspension/termination of eligibility for Financial Aid only for "extraordinary circumstances" to the Financial Aid Appeals Committee.
 Examples of extraordinary circumstances may include illness or an accident. - 2.
 Beyond extraordinary circumstances, student's SAP is measured to determine if they can obtain SAP in a reasonable timeframe.
 A reasonable timeframe is defined as 32 credits or one year.
 If a student is able to meet these criteria, then the appeal will be reviewed.
 If a student cannot meet this requirement, then appeal will not be approved. - 3.
 Appeals must be on the official appeals form and MUST have appropriate documentation attached.
 Appeals will be limited to a total of three (3) per student during their time at PCC.
 Appeals are reviewed once each semester after final grades for the term posted.
-The deadlines for filing an appeal are as follows:

-- Fall 2022 July 22, 2022 by 1:00 pm

-- Spring 2023 December 9, 2022 by 5:00 pm

-- Summer 2023 May 1, 2023

-- Students not currently enrolled may submit their appeal and documentation at any time.
+The deadlines for filing an appeal are as follows: - Fall 2023 December 4, 2023 by 5:00 PM - Spring 2024 May 1, 2024 by 5:00 PM - Summer 2024 July 26, 2024 by 12:00 PM - 4.
+Students not currently enrolled may submit their appeal and documentation at any time.
 Decision will be released for those students not currently enrolled within 7-10 business days.
-Student's will be notified via their PCC email of the decision.

-- 5. All other Students will receive notification by e-mail within four business days from the date final grades are due into the Registrar's Office.
+Student's will be notified via their PCC email of the decision. - 5.
+All other Students will receive notification by e-mail within four business days from the date final grades are due into the Registrar's Office.